-Note: This is a preview of a talk I will be giving at the Silicon Valley Deep Learning group meetup this summer.
+Note: This is a preview of a talk I will be giving at the Silicon Valley Deep Learning group meetup this fall.

 In the new information economy, data is more valuable than oil.
 It’s essential that as developers we’re aware of how data is being used in the tech products we build.
 Our book app, MyLibrarian, is powered by a diverse data set and is an example of curation by unbiased experts for better recommendations and more inclusive AI.

 At In the Stacks, we’ve created an app for book discovery.
 In recent years, we’ve been building and scaling our product, and we’ve focused on creating a data set that will shape the way book lovers get their book recommendations.
 Instead of asking friends what to read (and risk staying inside a biased bubble of people who think alike), why not ask unbiased book experts, whose job it is to find books that will change reader’s lives?
 When Librarians choose your next read for you, you’ll get a diverse list of book recommendations, based on descriptive keywords the user chooses, and how highly librarians rate the book.

 We’ve worked on building this product as a part-time project for several years now, and have found that creating a data set, who we call the Librarian Brain, and which generates fresh new book picks, is valuable.
 Most online booksellers still rely on cross-selling recommendations, or reviews from friends and family, or even paid reviews.
 Our product is shaped by a data set—tens of thousands of books librarians love—with a custom-designed taxonomy.
 Our data includes the best book industry keyword descriptors, to create an experience similar to asking a librarian at a library reference desk what to read.
 A larger book catalog is then run through our set, to provide readers with five book picks.
 We provide outbound reader’s advisory—bringing that experience out of the library, and online—in an app.